 The electives in history for all majors must include at least one 300-level course in United States history, one 300-level course in European history, and one 300-level course in non-Western history.
 All students must also take three additional 300-level history courses.
 An Internship (HST 490) or HST 415 may be substituted for a 300-level elective.
 Each student will select those courses in consultation with his or her major advisor.
 Majors must maintain a GPA of at least 2.0 in courses in the department and must receive a grade of C or better in HST 200 and HST 495.
 Majors seeking teacher certification must maintain a GPA of at least 3.0 in the major.

 B.A. or B.S.
 Degree Requirements

 Students planning to enter a program of graduate study in history should earn a B.A. degree.
 Candidates for the B.A. degree must demonstrate third-semester proﬁciency in a foreign language, either by completing successfully a 201-level language course or by passing a proﬁciency examination in the language chosen.

-Students who choose to earn a B.S. degree must complete the following cognate sequence:
+Students who choose to earn a B.S. degree must complete the following sequence:

-Students who choose to earn a B.S. degree with Secondary Certification must complete the following cognate sequence:
+Students who choose to earn a B.S. degree with secondary certification must complete the following sequence: